Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Vase from the Northern Song Dynasty Featuring Imperial Royal Ru-Kiln Design with Four Lug Handles

-We present a highly esteemed Second Commissioned Official Imperial Royal Ru-Kiln Four Lug Handle Vase.
+We present a highly esteemed Second Commissioned Official Imperial Royal Ru-Kiln Four-Lug Handle Vase.
 This exquisite Pale Celadon Vase features a remarkable glaze characterized by a rich, smooth texture, enhanced by the incorporation of rare crushed blue agate within the glaze formulation.
 This vase is part of an elite collection of celadon wares, recognized as among the most elegant and luxurious ever produced in China, specifically crafted for Emperor Huizong and his court.
-The distinctive glaze can be clearly observed under magnification, with a 20x loupe or microscope, revealing the specks of agate in the accompanying microscopic images provided alongside each piece’s photographs.
+The distinctive glaze can be observed under magnification, with a 20x loupe or microscope, revealing the specks of agate in the accompanying microscopic images provided alongside each piece’s photographs.
 The use of rare crushed blue agate has been a hallmark of all Official Imperial Royal Ru-Kiln wares developed during Emperor Huizong's reign.
 This particular Second Commissioned Royal Vase possesses an off-white body that presents a subtle brownish hue following the firing process.
 The vase stands approximately 8 1/8 inches tall and originates from the surviving collection of Northern Song Dynasty Official Imperial Royal Ru-Kiln Wares assembled by Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Rams Head Vase from the Northern Song Dynasty, Featuring Imperial Ru-Ware

 This prestigious second Commissioned Official Royal Imperial Ru-kiln ram's head vase is a distinguished example of the most exquisite celadon wares produced in China.
 Crafted exclusively for Emperor Huizong and his court, this vase exemplifies the pinnacle of luxury and elegance.
 The ram's head vase features an exceptional celadon glaze characterized by its rich texture and smooth finish, incorporating subtle crackle patterns.
 Additionally, the glaze contains crushed agate, a detail that can be observed under magnification of 20x, as illustrated in the accompanying microscopic photographs.
 The use of crushed blue agate is a rare attribute reserved solely for Official Royal Imperial Ru wares developed during Emperor Huizong's reign.
-Furthermore, the vase showcases fire gilding over silver band along the rim, which has sustained significant corrosion, The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+Furthermore, the vase showcases fire gilding over a silver band along the rim, which has sustained significant corrosion.
+The fire gilding on the silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The vase's body is off-white in hue, exhibiting a brownish tint following the firing process.
 Standing at an impressive 9 inches tall, this remarkable piece is part of the surviving collection of Northern Song Imperial Ru Ware associated with Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Northern Song Dynasty Royal Imperial